Dr. Sarah Gordon, Interim Dean

-Tech will provide equal opportunity in admission to all persons.
+ATU will provide equal opportunity in admission to all persons.
 This applies to all phases of the admission process.
 Any demographic information collected through the Admission Application is on a voluntary basis and is to be used in a nondiscriminatory manner consistent with applicable civil rights laws for reporting and statistical purposes only and cannot affect eligibility for admission.

 Any student requiring special accommodations in order to complete a course or program of study should contact Disability Services, Doc Bryan, Room 141, or call (479) 968-0302.
 Disability Services administers programs and services associated with the Americans with Disabilities Act and serves as a liaison for students with disabilities.

-Persons born after January 1, 1957 must furnish proof of immunity against measles, mumps, and rubella by sending proof of one (1) MMR immunization shot to the Tech Health and Wellness Center prior to enrollment in classes.
+Persons born after January 1, 1957 must furnish proof of immunity against measles, mumps, and rubella by sending proof of one (1) MMR immunization shot to the ATU Health and Wellness Center prior to enrollment in classes.
 For more information, contact the Health and Wellness Center at (479) 968-0329.